Arturo-Bravo/caro-booking/product-changes/background-plan.md

   a. flowers can and should overlap each other somewhat to give a natural look
   b. this group should be called a flower bunch
   c. this component should be reusable
+5. Flowers in group should have random positionining within the group/bunch